Welcome to Purity is Possible

 Anxiety plays a role in every addiction.
 Cravings themselves cause anxiety, and people often seek addictive pleasures as a way of distracting themselves from feeling anxious or stressed.
-This module will show you how the same approach that allows you to understand and overcome cravings also can allow you to understand and overcome anxiety.
+This module will show you how the same approach that enables you to understand and overcome cravings can also enable you to understand and overcome anxiety.

 Despair occurs at the precise moment when people give up the struggle to resist their cravings.
-Despair also powerfully influences our way of understanding ourselves:losing hope of ever overcoming our addictions leads us to see ourselves as incapable of change.
-This module will show you how to strengthen the hope that can free you from the narratives of your past, make you eager to grow, and give you the energy to exercise patience when you need it most.
+Despair also profoundly influences our way of understanding ourselves: losing hope of ever overcoming our addictions leads us to see ourselves as incapable of change.
+This module will show you how to strengthen your hope, which can free you from the narratives of your past, make you eager to grow, and give you the energy to exercise patience when you need it most.

-“Trying harder” is not a recipe for success.
-Making only vague resolutions to improve “next time” only paves the way for another defeat.
-You need a plan that can direct your effort as well as your resolutions, and that can be used to measure your progress, helping you to understand both how you set the stage for defeat the last time and how you can set the stage for victory the next time.
-This section translates all the concepts of the previous modules into one overarching plan for success.
+“Trying harder” does not win you success; making vague resolutions to improve “next time” only paves the way for another defeat.
+You need a plan to direct your effort and measure your progress, helping you to understand both how you set the stage for defeat the last time and how you can set the stage for victory the next time.
+This section organizes all the concepts of the previous modules into one overarching plan for success.